Use these procedures when an SSI applicant reports having an outstanding warrant or

 court order and knows the jurisdiction of the order, but does not know the effective

-Ask if he or she is wanted for a crime that is a felony or has violated a condition
+Ask if they are wanted for a crime that is a felony or has violated a condition of

 If yes, enter the filing date of the application in the “Date Fled” field and explain

 the entry in the Statement of Person remarks segment on the AWRF or AWRP screen.